-Most accident lawyers, also known as personal injury lawyers, work on what’s known as a contingency fee.
-When a lawyer works on contingency, they do not charge the client a fee unless the lawyer wins them money.
-Then, the lawyer’s fees are simply taken as a percentage of the client’s settlement or award.
+Most truck accident lawyers, also known as personal injury lawyers, work on contingency, which means they do not charge a fee unless they win their client’s case.
+Then, the lawyer takes their fees as a percentage of the client’s total settlement or award.

 So, what fee percentage do accident lawyers take?
 It can vary slightly depending on the lawyer and the details of your case.
 Let’s look at the details.